Sagar-CloudNative/gitops-argocd-tutorial-series/03-installing-exploring-argocd/README.md

 ```
 03-installing-exploring-argocd/
 ├── README.md              # This file
-└── scripts/
+└── docs/
-    └── commands.sh         # All CLI commands from the demo, in order
+    └── commands.md         # All CLI commands from the demo, in order (reference only)
 ```

 ## Next Episode